SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/config-dest-4.png)

 * Step 5.
-In the Properties section, the connectivity to the Solace Message Broker is configured.
-Enter the remote JNDI name as configured at the Solace Message Broker for the destination to connect to and confirm the settings with the Save button.
+In the Properties section, the connectivity to the Solace Event Broker is configured.
+Enter the remote JNDI name as configured at the Solace Event Broker for the destination to connect to and confirm the settings with the Save button.
 Similarly to the connection factory configuration, fields left empty will inherit the configuration from the resource adapter"s configuration in WebLogic.

 ![]({{ site.baseurl }}/images/weblogic/config-dest-5.png)